|Oracle® Automatic Storage Management Administrator's Guide

 df command even though some of it may not actually be allocated as of yet.
 This local storage pool can be as large as 128 megabytes per node.

 Oracle ASM instance failure or forced shutdown while Oracle ACFS or another file system is using an Oracle ADVM volume results in I/O failures.
 The volumes must be closed and re-opened to access the volume again.
 This requires dismounting any file systems that were mounted when the local Oracle ASM instance failed.
-After the instance is restarted, the corresponding disk group must be mounted with volume enabled followed by a remount of the file system.
+After the instance is restarted, the corresponding disk group must be mounted with the volume enabled followed by a remount of the file system.
 See "Deregistering, Dismounting, and Disabling Volumes and Oracle ACFS File Systems".

 If any file systems are currently mounted on Oracle ADVM volume files, the

 ABORT command should not be used to terminate the Oracle ASM instance without first dismounting those file systems.
 Otherwise, applications encounter I/O errors and Oracle ACFS user data and metadata being written at the time of the termination may not be flushed to storage before the Oracle ASM storage is fenced.
-If there is not time to permit the file system to dismount, then you should issue two
+If there is not time to permit the file system to dismount, then you should run two

 sync (1) commands to flush cached file system data and metadata to persistent storage before issuing the